nasa/oceandata-notebooks/book/notebooks/hackweek/modis_lombscargle_periodogram.md

 fig.show()
 ```

-When folded, the annual perodicity is clearly contained in the time series.
+When folded, the annual perodicity is clearly contained in the time series (higher in the summer and lower in the winter).